Clarence Darrow: From defense lawyer to defendant

 Two months later, Darrow was charged with two counts of attempting to bribe jurors in both cases.
 He faced two lengthy trials.
-In the first, defended by Earl Rogers, he was acquitted.
-Rogers became ill during the second trial and rarely came to court.
-Darrow served as his own attorney for the remainder of the trial, which ended with a hung jury.
-A deal was struck in which the district attorney agreed not to retry Darrow if he promised not to practice law again in California.
-Darrow's early biographers, Irving Stone and Arthur and Lila Weinberg, asserted that he was not involved in the bribery conspiracy, but more recently, Geoffrey Cowan and John A. Farrell, with the help of new evidence, concluded that he almost certainly was.
-In the biography of Earl Rogers by his daughter Adela, she wrote: "I never had any doubts, even before one of my father's private conversations with Darrow included an admission of guilt to his lawyer."
+In the first, defended by Earl Rogers and was ultimately acquitted.
+When Rogers became ill during the second trial and rarely came to court, Darrow represented himself for the remainder of the proceedings.
+The trial ended with a hung jury.

+A deal was later struck in which the district attorney agreed not to retry Darrow if he promised not to practice law again in California.
+Darrow's early biographers, Irving Stone and Arthur and Lila Weinberg, argued that he was not involved in the bribery conspiracy.
+However, more recent authors, including Geoffrey Cowan and John A. Farrell, concluded based on newly uncovered evidence that Darrow almost certainly was involved.

+In the biography of Earl Rogers by his daughter Adela Rogers St. Johns wrote: "I never had any doubts, even before one of my father's private conversations with Darrow included an admission of guilt to his lawyer."

 From labor lawyer to criminal lawyer

 As a consequence of the bribery charges, most labor unions dropped Darrow from their list of preferred attorneys.
-This effectively put Darrow out of business as a labor lawyer, and he switched to civil and criminal cases.
+This effectively ended his career as a labor lawyer, and he switched to civil and criminal cases.
 He took the latter because he had become convinced that the criminal justice system could ruin people's lives if they were not adequately represented.

-Throughout his career, Darrow devoted himself to opposing the death penalty, which he felt to be in conflict with humanitarian progress.
+Throughout his career, Darrow devoted himself to opposing the death penalty, which he felt was incompatible with humanitarian progress.
 In more than 100 cases, only one of Darrow's clients was executed.
-He became renowned for moving juries and even judges to tears with his eloquence.
-Darrow had a keen intellect often hidden by his rumpled, unassuming appearance.
+He became renowned for moving juries, and even judges, to tears with his eloquence.
+Darrow had a keen intellect often obscured by his rumpled, unassuming appearance.

 A July 23, 1915, article in the Chicago Tribune describes Darrow's effort on behalf of J.H.
 Fox, an Evanston, Illinois, landlord, to have Mary S. Brazelton committed to an insane asylum against the wishes of her family.
 Fox alleged that Brazelton owed him rent money, although other residents of Fox's boarding house testified to her sanity.